allaboutaisha/eastcoastguide/README.md

 ## Wireframes:
 ![Alt text](https://i.imgur.com/UVBVp48.png "Wireframes")

-## As a User:
+## User Stories:
 This project involved creating a directory of restaurants from two regions: Massachusetts and New York, with the ability for users to sign up and add listings to the directory.
-Once signed in, users had permissions to edit and delete their listings.
+Once signed in, users are able to edit and delete their listings.

 ## Technologies Used:
-- Django Framework
+- Django
 - Python
 - PostgreSQL
-- CSS/Materialize
+- CSS
-- Github
+- Materialize
 - Heroku

 ## Major Hurdles:
 - Dealing with merging errors in Github
-- Errors with the database when making chnages to Models
+- Errors with the database when making changes to the models
-- Github as a whole

 ## Icebox:
 - Adding activites and attractions to become an East Coast Guide